-In the last section I distinguished a system as a whole, its ingredient structures, and those structure's aspects or parts.
-With that set of distinctions, plus our semantic notions of meaning, content, and significance, plus the current notion of immediacy, we can define everything else we need.
-Specifically, I will say that something is explicitly represented by a structure or impression if it is represented by an immediate aspect of that structure.
+by a structure or impression if it is represented by an immediate aspect of that structure.
 In contrast, something is implicit (with respect to an action or representation) if it is part of the circumstances that determine the content or significance of the representation or action, but is not explicitly represented.
-For example, I am explicitly represented by the sentence 'I am now writing section 3', since 'I' is a grammatical constituent of the sentence I use, and constituent identity is immediate.
-On the other hand, if I continue by saying 'but I should stop because it's after midnight', and the word 'midnight' represents the time in the Pacific Time Zone, then the Pacific Time Zone is an implicit part of the relevant circumstances.
-Similarly, if I say "there's a bear to the right", I am implicitly involved, but not explicitly represented.
+For example, I am explicitly represented by the sentence "I am now writing section 3 of this paper," since 'I' is a grammatical constituent of that sentence, and constituent identity is immediate.
+On the other hand, if I continue by saying "but I should stop because it is after midnight," and the word 'midnight' represents the time in the Pacific Time Zone, then the Pacific Time Zone is an implicit part of the relevant circumstances (even though it is not part of the reference of 'midnight'-i.e., of the metaphysical moment thereby referred to).
+Similarly, if I say "There is a bear to the right," I am implicitly involved, but not explicitly represented.

-There are shades of a use/mention distinction in the way I am characterising the implicit/explicit distinction: things are explicitly represented (nothing, yet, is explicit on its own) only if they are out there in the content, so to speak - part of the described situation, or referents.
-Something is explicitly represented, that is, only if it is mentioned, whereas something can be implicit either if it is used, or if it plays a middle role, not part of the sign itself, nor of the content or significance, but of the surrounding circumstance that mediates between the two.
-Thus the words of an utterance, on this view, are an implicit part of the circumstances that determine that utterance's content, since they are not themselves explicitly represented by the utterance (i.e., I am explicitly represented by 'I am writing', but 'I' plays only an implicit role).
-Where it won't cause confusion, however, I will also talk about explicit or implicit representations of things, as shorthand for representations that represent those things explicitly or implicitly.
+There are shades of a use/mention distinction in the way I am characterising the implicit/explicit distinction: things are explicitly represented (nothing, yet, is explicit on its own) only if they are out there in the content, so to speak-part of the described situation, or referents.
+Something is explicitly represented, that is, only if it is mentioned,^j whereas something can be implicit either if it is used, or if it plays a middle role, not part of the sign itself, nor of the content or significance, but of the surrounding circumstances that mediate between the two.
+Thus the words of an utterance, on this view, are an implicit part of the circumstances that determine that utterance's content, since they are not themselves explicitly represented by the utterance (i.e., I am explicitly represented by the sentence "I am writing," but in that sentence the word 'I' plays only an implicit role).
+Where it will not cause confusion, however, I will also talk about explicit or implicit repre-